mathjax/MathJax/docs/html/_sources/signals.txt

 Creating a Listener
 ===================

-MathJax maintains two separate signal channels: the `startup signal` and the `processing signal` (or the `hub signal`).
+MathJax maintains two separate pre-defined signal channels: the `startup signal` and the `processing signal` (or the `hub signal`).
 The startup signal is where the messages about different components starting up and becoming ready appear.
 The processing signal is where the messages are sent about processing mathematics, like the ``New Math`` messages for when newly typeset mathematics appears on the page.
 The latter is cleared when a new processing pass is started (so messages from past processing runs are not kept).

 The easiest way to create a listener is to use either :meth:`MathJax.Hub.Register.StartupHook()` or